-Portfolio holdings: The Sub-Fund is actively managed.
-It mainly invests in government and corporate bonds, and money market instruments.
-The sub-fund invests anywhere in the world, including emerging markets.
-These investments may be below investment grade.
+Portfolio holdings: The sub-fund is actively managed.
+It invests in a range of asset classes, such as equities, corporate and government bonds, and money market instruments.
+The sub-fund may invest anywhere in the world, including emerging markets.
+Bond investments may be below investment grade.
 The sub-fund may or may not hedge currency risk at the portfolio level, at the discretion of the investment manager.
 The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities such as credit, equities, interest rates, foreign exchange and inflation.

-Management Process: In actively managing the sub-fund, the investment manager uses a combination of macroeconomic and market analysis to flexibly allocate investments across asset classes and geographies.
-It then uses issuer analysis to identify investments that appear to offer the best risk-adjusted returns or superior long-term growth prospects (top-down and bottom-up approach).
-The investment manager is not constrained by the benchmark for the construction of the portfolio and makes its own investment decisions.
+Management Process: In actively managing the sub-fund, the investment manager uses macroeconomic and market analysis to flexibly allocate investments across asset classes and geographies.
+It then uses issuer analysis to identify investments that appear to offer the best risk-adjusted returns (top-down and bottom-up approach).

-The investment

-strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

 All securities held in the Sub-Fund are subject to the ESG Criteria.
 This is achieved through the use of Amundi's proprietary methodology and/or third party ESG information.